irshadshalu/irshadshalu.github.io/_posts/2024-04-16-the-last-dream.md

 He was half awake, looking out through the window as the shadow got closer, a silhouette in moonlight.

 _"You're being creepy, but I know I'm still in a dream and that you're not real.
-You can't do anything other than scare me in my dreams."_
+You can't do anything other than try and scare me in my dreams."_

 He waited for a reply.
 Seconds passed.
 Uneasy silence filled the void.
 He felt an intense stare as it just stood there.
 The figure kept getting vague as it faded away.
 He went back to sleep.